The Game Plan (The Perfect Life)

 23/24 yrs – Get married to an intelligent, loving, sensible man (preferably a few years older than me) and be a part of a cool, smart, urban couple.
 Have great sex, read together, enjoy music together, lounge around Sundays in kurtas and jeans.

 29/30 yrs – Have baby no.2.
-Preferably of opposite sex as baby no.1 (one of each).
-Three year gap is recommended for healthy sibling relationships.
+Preferably of the opposite sex as baby no.1 (one of each).
+The three-year gap is recommended for healthy sibling relationships.
 I definitely want to have more than one child.
 Having been an only child myself, I wouldn’t want my kid to grow up without siblings.
 Maternity leave no.2 activities to be a continuation or alternate to maternity leave no.1

 30 yrs – Take a sabbatical to spend time with children and re-assess career.
 By this time, I expected to have worked for about 8 years and be an ‘important’ person in the workforce.
 Probably work from home.